Article I. Name and Purposes

 - The ARG is responsible for final selection of Investigative Committee membership at the November meeting, subject to the requirements for membership stated in ARG Bylaws.

 - The ARG Chair and Vice-Chair will appoint alternate AIC members if any suggested members can't serve.
-(NEW: d) is new, per ARG April 25, 2013 meeting)

 Section 2.
 Attendance and Quorum